hashcat/hashcat/BUILD.md

 hashcat build documentation
 =
 # Revision:
-* 1.3
+* 1.4

 # Author: see docs/credits.txt

-# Building hashcat for Linux and macOS
+# Building hashcat for Linux, macOS and Windows (using Cygwin or MSYS2)

 Get a copy of the **hashcat** repository